 Slew rate rationale

 The slew rate issues arise from the internal circuitry within the op amp.
-There are two main reasons for the limitations of most chips:
+There are various reasons for the limitations of most chips:

 Slew rate distortion

 If an op amp is operated above its slew rate limit, signals will become distorted.
 The easiest way to see this is to look at the example of a sine wave.

 The maximum rate of voltage change occurs at the zero crossing point.

 It is possible to find the maximum frequency or voltage that can be accommodated.
 A sine wave with a frequency of f Hertz and peak voltage V volts requires an operational amplifier with a slew rate of 2 x Π x f x V volts per second.
 This is required to ensure the maximum slew rate requirement which occurs at the zero crossing point can be met.